yfann/TechGuidence/tools/gulp.md

 + `gulp-swig` Compile to HTML
 + `merge2` Merge multiple streams, so this task is finished then other streams are done.
 + `gulp-sourcemaps`
++ `gulp-typescript` compile ts to js for node side
++ `browserify tsify vinyl-source-stream` compile ts to js for browser side